-Holders of Retail Income Shares, Retail B Income Shares, Income C Shares, Institutional Income Shares and Institutional Gross Income Shares will receive distributions of income.
+Holders of Institutional Income Shares and Institutional A Income Shares will receive distributions of income.

-Holders of Retail Accumulation Shares, Retail B Accumulation Shares, Accumulation C Shares, Institutional Accumulation Shares, Institutional A Accumulation and Institutional Gross Accumulation Shares do not receive payments of income as these are Accumulation Shares and any income arising in respect of an Accumulation Share is automatically accumulated and reflected in the price of each Accumulation Share.
+Holders of Institutional Accumulation Shares and Institutional A Accumulation Shares do not receive payments of income as these are Accumulation Shares and any income arising in respect of an Accumulation Share is automatically accumulated and reflected in the price of each Accumulation Share.

-Shareholders' liability to tax is explained in more detail in the Section "Taxation" on page 57.
+Shareholders' liability to tax is explained in more detail in the Taxation section on page 48.

-Tax vouchers or certificates of deduction of income tax for both Income Shares and Accumulation Shares will be issued in respect of distributions made or accumulated and tax accounted for.
+Tax vouchers or certificates of deduction of income tax for both Income and Accumulation Shares will be issued in respect of distributions made or accumulated and tax accounted for.